Alex Carrillo: Washington Wild Things

 On April 1, 2024, Carrillo signed with the Washington Wild Things of the Frontier League.
 In 35 relief appearances for the Wild Things, Carrillo compiled a 3-1 record and 3.31 ERA with 49 strikeouts and one save across 35 1/3 innings pitched.

 New York Mets

 On November 14, 2024, Carrillo signed a minor league contract with the New York Mets organization.
 He began the year with the Double-A Binghamton Rumble Ponies, and logged a 2-1 record and 4.19 ERA with 30 strikeouts over 15 appearances.

 On June 22, 2025, Carrillo was promoted to the Triple-A Syracuse Mets.
 After four scoreless appearances for Syracuse, on July 8, it was announced that Carrillo would be promoted to the major leagues for the first time.
 He was formally selected to the team's 40-man and active rosters later that day.
 In his MLB debut, Carrillo pitched 1^{1}⁄_{3} innings and gave up a home run to Jackson Holliday in the Mets comeback 7–6 win in 10 innings over the Baltimore Orioles at Camden Yards.
+He made three appearances for New York during his rookie campaign, registering an 0-1 record and 13.50 ERA with four strikeouts across 4 2/3 innings pitched.

+Carrillo was optioned to Triple-A Syracuse to begin the 2026 season.
+In 21 appearances for Syracuse, he logged a 1–2 record and 5.57 ERA with 31 strikeouts over 21 innings of work.
+On July 7, 2026, Carrillo was designated for assignment by the Mets.
+He cleared waivers and was released by New York on July 9.

+San Francisco Giants

+On July 14, 2026, Carrillo signed a minor league contract with the San Francisco Giants.